scuzzydude/asimov/asimov.md

 Houston faced New York in the finals, and it was a dog fight.
 I almost lost my mind when the Game 5 broadcast kept getting interrupted to follow coverage of O.J.
 Simpson Bronco chase.
 The Rockets were down 3-2 for the final two games in Houston.

 Everybody stepped up.
-Hakeem didn't have a side-kick, he had a team of heroes.
+Hakeem didn't have a sidekick, he had a team of heroes.
 Kevin, you should have done your market research, there was already an American Mad Max by way of Florida.
 Vernon Maxwell was almost exactly the kind of player Michael Jordan was, except without all the vanity.
 Nope, Vernon wasn't vain, instead, he was bat-shit crazy.
 Sam Cassell, the rookie, owning the offense, making the Knicks look the fool.
 Before he was Big-Shot Bob with seven rings, he was Robert Horry with the tomahawk jam and relentless D on the biggest stage.
 Other games it was Carl Herrera, Mario Ellie or Kenny Smith.
 It was as if Hakeem got to the locker room early, choose a random teammate, and sprinkled a little *Dream* dust on their uniform before the game.

 The Rockets won game 7 of the finals at home and brought the city of Houston its first major sports championship.
 We Believed It.
 It was true.